-I was reminded of this tale when reading Joanna Cannon’s novel Three Things About Elsie.
-It’s set in a home for elderly people, one of whom is now lying on the floor of her room, waiting for someone to find her.
+Three Things About Elsie is set in one of those homes for elderly people that Doris dreads.
+When the book opens, one of the residents lies on the floor of her room, waiting for someone to find her.
 As Florence Claybourne waits, she thinks back over the previous month and the events triggered by the arrival of a new resident, a man she is convinced is someone she knew decades earlier but whom she believed was dead.

 Is Florence mistaken?
 Is the new resident really Gabriel Price as he claims to be or is he Ronnie Butler, a nasty piece of work from Florence’s past (and possibly a murderer).
 This isn’t the only mystery in the novel.
-We learn two things about Elsie fairly early on: The first thing is that “she’s my best friend”; the second that “she always knows what to say to make me feel better”.
+We learn two things about Elsie fairly early on in Three Things About Elsie: The first thing is that “she’s my best friend”; the second that “she always knows what to say to make me feel better”.
 But the third?
 Florence can’t quite remember that fact.
 It’s not until we get to the end of the novel that readers discover the missing piece of the jigsaw (though I suspect many, like myself, will have already guessed the answer).

 Cannon divides the narration between Florence, Miss Ambrose the administrator and the young handyman “Handy Simon”.
 Miss Ambrose’s characterisation is a little predictable.
 She’s a busy manager who frets about budgets, bustles about organising the residents and gently ‘bossing’ them about.
 Simon is a loner who makes up for her lack of compassion by developing a natural ability to understand what makes old people tick.